 Next, open the ROI Manager and load the saved region of interest or ROI (R-O-I) by clicking Analyze, then Tools, then ROI Manager.
 In the ROI Manager, click More, then Open from the list, and select the saved ROI [1].

-SCREEN: To be provided by the author: Image then Adjust and then Brightness being selected.
+SCREEN: To be provided by the author: Opening the ROI manager and selecting the saved ROI.

 Measure the fluorescence intensity of five random regions in a single cell by selecting the saved ROI (R-O-I) from the ROI manager and moving the ROI to a random location within a cell.
-For TMRE experiment, select the image (c = 2), and for MitoSOX select the image (c = 2) [1].
+For TMRE experiment, select the image (c = 2), and for MitoSOX select the image (c = 1) [1].
 To measure the fluorescence intensity, press M and repeat this with four nonoverlapping regions.
 [2].